zxiiro/git-guide/src/dev-lifecycle.rst

 The ``git log`` command is useful for inspecting the branch history.
 This command unfortunately is only as useful as participants on the project make it.
-See :ref:`The importance of a Commit Message` for best practices on managing your commit message.
+See :ref:`commit-msg:The importance of a Commit Message` for best practices on managing your commit message.

 Check the log of the projects you work on often and try to see if you can understand the progress of the project from the log.
 Use the following log